The Arab Awakening or Arab Spring has changed the geopolitical landscape.

 At a glance

-- Since the start of the Arab Spring in 2011, almost all states in the Middle East and North Africa have experienced radical political and social processes of change.
+- Since the beginning of the Arab Spring in 2011, almost all countries in the Middle East and North Africa have experienced far-reaching political and social changes that have not led to democracy and freedom, but often to new conflicts, radicalisation, frustration and instability.

-- Yet, the change is not over everywhere.
-Social and economic transformations are taking place in many places.
-The royal dynasties, which are preparing their countries for a time after the energy transition, are now considered a driving force behind this.
+- Nevertheless, social and economic transformations are certainly taking place.
+The royal dynasties and autocratic regimes, which are preparing their countries for a time after the energy transition, are now seen as the driving force.

-- The Konrad-Adenauer-Stiftung observes, analyses and supports ongoing transformation processes in the region through the work of its local country office and from its headquarters in Berlin.
+- The Konrad-Adenauer-Stiftung observes, analyses and supports the ongoing transformation processes in the region through the work of its foreign offices on the ground and from its headquarters in Berlin.

 Content

-2. From the “will of the people” to modernisation from the top
+3. From the ‘will of the people’ to modernisation from above

-Almost all countries in the Middle East and North Africa have experienced far-reaching social and political transformations over the past few years.
-Starting with the so-called Arab Spring that began with a wave of protests in the Tunisian hinterland in December 2011, and swiftly reached cities such as Tunis, Cairo or Damascus.
-The calls of the predominantly young protesters for “bread, freedom, dignity” on the Avenue Bourguiba in Tunis and the Tahrir Square in Cairo, resonated with large swatches of the Arabic world and led to widespread upheaval within the region.
-Within one-year, authoritarian rulers in Tunisia, Egypt, Libya and in Yemen, who had ruled their countries for decades, were toppled.
+Almost all countries in the Middle East and North Africa have experienced major social and political changes in recent years.
+Starting with the Arab Spring, which began with a wave of protests in the Tunisian hinterland in December 2010 and rapidly reached cities such as Tunis, Cairo and Damascus.
+The demands of the predominantly young demonstrators for ‘bread, freedom and dignity’ on Avenue Bourguiba in Tunis and Tahrir Square in Cairo resonated in large parts of the Arab world and led to extensive political upheaval in the region.
+Within a year, the authoritarian rulers in Tunisia, Egypt, Libya and Yemen, who had ruled their countries for decades, were toppled.

 Ongoing processes of transition: the Konrad-Adenauer-Stiftung is intensively monitoring and accompanying the process

-The dispute between citizens in the Middle East and North Africa and their political elites about demands concerning a modern state and the future of their societies continues.
-The Konrad-Adenauer-Stiftung (KAS) accompanies this ongoing process of transformation via the work of its country offices in the region and from the headquarters in Berlin.
-In 2021, the Konrad-Adenauer-Stiftung also used the ten-year anniversary of the “Arab Spring” as an occasion for the extensive appraisal of the manifold and protracted transition processes in the Middle East and North Africa.
+The confrontation between citizens in the Middle East and North Africa and their political elites about the requirements of a modern state and the future of their societies is continuing.
+The Konrad-Adenauer-Stiftung (KAS) accompanies this ongoing transformation process through the work of its country offices in the region and from its headquarters in Berlin.

 The Conflict in Yemen